frc-west/frc-west.github.io/courses/CSE 1110/2 - Data/2 - Variables.md

 Variables can represent things like absolute constants, or changing parts of the program.

-In python, there is no *type* of variables.
+In python, variables are not bound to any specific *type* of data.
 They can be set to any kind of data that you want, whenever you want.

+For example:

+    x = 'Hello'
+    x = 12

+`x` has been set to a string, but right after is set to a number.
+This is acceptable in python.
+Some languages are not this way, and are described as "type-safe".

 To check the type of the currently set value, use `isinstance()`: